carlosanunes/single-video-site/readme.md

 ## Start the docker

 On the first run, after starting the docker it will take a bit to for the certificate to be issued, so the site will not be immediately available.

+# Notes

+-I did this as simple as I could for my purposes.
+Quick changes can be made to the static-web-server docker image so that it requests simple authentication (https://static-web-server.net/configuration/environment-variables/#server_cache_control_headers), and also change the look and feel of the site so that it is more than just a page to serve a video.